 - tenderness or sensitivity

-The symptoms that PMDD causes are similar to those of PMS but more intense.
+The symptoms of PMDD are similar to PMS but much more intense.
+They include:

 - persistent irritability